If You Are Considering A ServerLIFT® SL-1000X

 Why Choose RackLift Instead?

-The RackLift 600 Series server lifts can be ordered as electric or manual versions.
+The RackLift 600 Series server lifts can be ordered to custom height if needed.
 The RackLift 600C can be built to any height you need – taller for high racks or shorter for PODs.

 Anyone with average physical strength can easily operate RackLift manual systems.
 With our high ratio gearing crank anyone can lift a 650 pound device and install it into a rack without assistance.
 You can now stretch your budget.
-Unless you constantly lift heavy servers you probably only require a basic manual RackLift.
+Most data center lifting applications only require a basic manual RackLift.

 Each unit comes with the benefits of: